 On-Ramps into Academia is a two-day workshop designed to provide practical tools and support for women scientists and engineers who are considering a career move into academia from their current position.
 Hear from women who have made successful transitions on topics such as:

 Attendees will have opportunities to network with speakers and each other to form a supportive community that can help make your career transition rewarding and successful.

 Also, for departments looking for faculty candidates, the On-Ramps into Academia Job Listings blog and feeds are up and running!
 To view of submit jobs, visit our Resources and Materials page.

 Last Updated: May 1, 2012

-This program is funded through National Science Foundation grants HRD-0819407, project title "ADVANCE Partnerships for Adaptation, Implementation, and Dissemination (PAID) Award: On-Ramps into Academia."and CNS-0950585.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+This program is made possible through a National Science Foundation grant (HRD-0819407).
+The project is titled "ADVANCE Partnerships for Adaptation, Implementation, and Dissemination (PAID) Award: On-Ramps into Academia."
+Any opinion, finding, and conclusion or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.